Rokeby Venus: Provenance

-Francisco de Goya, La maja desnuda, c.
+Francisco Goya, La maja desnuda, c.
 1797–1800.
 In 1815, Goya was questioned by the Spanish Inquisition over the work, but retained his title as court painter.

 The Rokeby Venus was long held to be one of Velázquez's final works.
 In 1951, it was found recorded in an inventory of 1 June 1651 from the collection of Gaspar Méndez de Haro, 7th Marquis of Carpio, a close associate of Philip IV of Spain.
 Haro was the great-nephew of Velázquez's first patron, the Count-Duke of Olivares, and a notorious libertine.
 According to the art historian Dawson Carr, Haro "loved paintings almost as much as he loved women", and "even his panegyrists lamented his excessive taste for lower-class women during his youth".
 For these reasons it seemed likely that he would have commissioned the painting.
 However, in 2001 the art historian Ángel Aterido discovered that the painting had first belonged to the Madrid art dealer and painter Domingo Guerra Coronel, and was sold to Haro in 1652 following Coronel's death the previous year.
 Coronel's ownership of the painting raises the questions of how and when it came into Coronel's possession, and why Velázquez's name was omitted from Coronel's inventory.
 The art critic Javier Portús has suggested that the omission may have been due to the painting's portrayal of a female nude, "a type of work which was carefully supervised and whose dissemination was considered problematic".